Help us improve your experience.

 Note:

-• If PTP (Precision Time Protocol) is enabled on the last port (47 or 31 depending on the device) in member-range, the interface range unused option cannot be configured.
+• If PTP (Precision Time Protocol) is enabled on the last port (47 or 31 depending on the device) in the member-range, you cannot configure the power saving feature on the unused interface range.
 The sample configuration varies for each platform.
-If PTP is enabled on an unused port, an error message is displayed.
+If you try to configure this feature on an unused port with PTP enabled, the system will display an error message.

 Disabling Power Saving Mode

-1. At the [edit chassis] hierarchy level, remove the set interfaces interface-range powersaving commands indicating the ports or member-range.
+1. At the [edit chassis] hierarchy level, delete the configuration for ports or member-range.
 For example:

 2. Reboot the system.